ibartomeus/CV/Bartomeus_CV_exahustive.md

 Research Grants
 ---------------

-Since 2013 I have received 390000 EUR in external support, including European, national and private funding.
+Since 2013 I got 390000 EUR in external support, including European, national and private funding.

-**Projects in which I am principal investigator (PI), or had a main role in writing and executing the project.**
+**Projects where I am principal investigator (PI) or where I had a main role in writting and executting the project.**

 <table>
 <colgroup>